 Cons:

-- Some people don’t like the dark atmosphere
+- Some people find it a bit dark

 Teppan Edo – Japan

-Located on the second story of the Japan Pavillion above the Mitsukoshi Department store, the atmosphere feels like a busy, bustling Hibachi restaurant.
+Located on the second story of the Japan Pavillion above the Mitsukoshi Department store, the atmosphere at Teppan Edo feels like a busy, bustling Hibachi restaurant.
 There are shared tables, and the Hibachi chefs are spirited, and put on amazing shows as they cook.

 You can start with a sushi appetizer.
 For the main course, standard proteins are available, but you can upgrade to some pretty interesting items including Japanese Wagyu strip, lobster tail, and spicy calamari.
 The menu accommodates vegans and vegetarians as well.
 Kids can choose between shrimp, salmon, and chicken, and picky eaters will enjoy noodles and rice served along with the hibachi meal.